Acela timetable title card

 Boarding Amtrak’s Acela Business Class

 Often, Acela is the faster option, so if time is a factor in your adventure, this could be a great reason to take this train.
 In sections, the train goes 150 mph.
-The other thing that can make Acela trains faster than other trains is they make fewer stops than other NEC trains.
+Besides speed, comfort is the other reason.
+These trainsets offer more legroom, better luggage space, and increased comfort, along with a smoother ride, compared to traditional Amtrak equipment.

 It can be faster than flying!
 Many train stations are in the city’s heart, whereas airports are not.
-Also, you do not have to go through security, So if you include the time it takes to go to the airport, get through security, and then to the heart of your destination, flying could take longer.
+Additionally, you do not have to go through security, so if you factor in the time spent traveling to the airport, going through security, and then reaching the heart of your destination, flying could take longer.

-If you are on a budget and the compromise of a smoother ride does not fit, another train may fit your budget better.
-Also, Acela may not go where you need to go.
+If you are on a budget and the compromise of a smoother ride doesn’t suit you, another train may better meet your needs.
+Additionally, Acela may not reach your destination.

 Future of Acela Trainsets

-New Acela train sets are already being tested and visible in Washington, DC.
-The new train sets will enter revenue service soon.
+New Acela train sets are already being tested and are visible in Washington, DC.
+They will enter revenue service soon.

 Thanks for visiting, and safe travels!